RUCE-Social-Innovation-Hub/sihobsidiandocumentation/src/site/notes/About.md

 ## [**Zapier.com**](https://zapier.com/)

 Zapier is an online automation tool that connects different services online and automating them as needed.
+The Free plan offers only two actions such as connecting gmail to google drive or gmail to google tasks.

 For our purposes, Zapier is used to generate tasks on [socialinnovationhub.ru@gmail.com](mailto:socialinnovationhub.ru@gmail.com) that relate to assets needing to be renewed as their expiry date comes close.
 It is also used to transfer attached pdf(s) of various activities to google drive for future reference purposes.
 These activities are described below in detail.